 1994: Web browser tool introduced by Netscape Navigator by Marc Andreessen and Jim Clark.
 It was used on the Windows platform.

 1995: The year marked the iconic development in the history of eCommerce as Amazon and eBay were launched.
-Amazon was launched by Jeff Bezos, while Pierre Omidyar launched eBay.
+Amazon was started by Jeff Bezos, while Pierre Omidyar launched eBay.

-1998: The first eCommerce payment system was launched by PayPal as a tool to make money transfers.
+1998: PayPal launched the first eCommerce payment system as a tool to make money transfers.

-1999: Alibaba launched its online shopping platform in 1999 with more than $25 million as capital.
+1999: Alibaba started its online shopping platform in 1999 with more than $25 million as capital.
 Gradually it turned out to be an eCommerce giant.

-2000: The first online advertising tool named Google AdWords was launched by Google as a way to help retailers to utilize the pay-per-click (PPC) context.
+2000: Google launched the first online advertising tool named Google AdWords as a way to help retailers to utilize the pay-per-click (PPC) context.

 2005 to 2009